Worm4047/google-interview-university/README.md

     - [ ] [Randomization: Matrix Multiply, Quicksort, Freivalds' algorithm (video)](https://www.youtube.com/watch?v=cNB2lADK3_s&index=8&list=PLUl4u3cNGP6317WaSNfmCvGym2ucw3oGp)
     - [ ] [Sorting in Linear Time (video)](https://www.youtube.com/watch?v=pOKy3RZbSws&list=PLUl4u3cNGP61hsJNdULdudlRL493b-XZf&index=14)

-If you need more detail on this subject, see "Sorting" section in [Additional Detail on Some Subjects](#additional-detail-on-some-subjects)

 ## Graphs

 Graphs can be used to represent many problems in computer science, so this section is long, like trees and sorting were.

 - Notes from Yegge:
     - There are three basic ways to represent a graph in memory:
-        - objects and pointers
+        - Objects and pointers.
-        - matrix
+        - Matrix.
-        - adjacency list
+        - Adjacency list.
     - Familiarize yourself with each representation and its pros & cons
     - BFS and DFS - know their computational complexity, their tradeoffs, and how to implement them in real code
     - When asked a question, look for a graph-based solution first, then move on if none.